 You can see the midnight sun in summer in nearly all of Swedish Lapland.
 Midnight sun means that you can see the centre of the sun when it’s local midnight.
-At midsummer, you can see the midnight sun south of the arctic circle as well because of the way the atmosphere refracts the light.
+At midsummer, you can see the midnight sun south of the Arctic circle as well because of the way the atmosphere refracts the light.
 But even if you can’t see the sun, you can see the light.
-Up here we have midnight light 100 days per year and the summer adventure from the Church Village in Lövånger to the Three-Country Cairn feels endless.
+And there’s plenty to do when you have daylight all day and all night.

 1. Music festivals

 Summer is festival season and festival season is summer.
 They go hand in hand.
-Within the destination, Swedish Lapland festivals are organised everywhere throughout summer.
+Within the destination Swedish Lapland, festivals are organised everywhere throughout summer.
 Classics such as the Kiruna Festival and PDOL are combined with events like the Saltofolk, a folk music festival with a magical backdrop in roadless land in Saltoluokta.
+Have a chat with the local tourist office to get an update about events at the destination you’re at.